 Free Tucker Snow Cat Tour

 Looking for something a little more technical to ski or ride?
 The free Tucker Snowcat runs on the Friday through Sunday from 10am-1:30pm, providing amazing snowcats access to the saddle of Copper Bowl & Tucker Mountain on a first come, first served basis.
 Look for the orange flag at the top of Patrol Headquarters near the top of the Super Bee Lift to see if snowcat is running.
 The Tucker Snowcat picks up guests above the base of the Mountain Chief chairlift.
-Guest travel up the track inside the snowcat giving you unprecedented access to over 273 acres and 12,000 vertical feet of Copper’s amazing high alpine back bowls.
+Guest travel up the snow track inside the snowcat giving you unprecedented access to over 273 acres and 12,000 vertical feet of Copper’s amazing high alpine back bowls.
 Tucker Mountain Snowcat access is the closest thing to a backcountry experience that you’ll ever find inside any resort.
 This terrain is for advanced and expert skiing and boarding only.

 Copper Mountain Ice Rink is conveniently located in the heart of the Center Village.
 It’s surrounded by nice shops and restaurants.
 Bring your own skates and skate for free on West Lake in Center Village.
 Rental skates are available for a small fee at the nearby City Pop from 10am - 8:30pm.
 Simply spend $40 in the Villages’ restaurant and shops to receive a free ice skate rental.
 Go to the City Pop and present your receipt for purchases in the Village at Copper restaurants or shops.
 Purchases made Sunday - Thursday are valid to receive a free ice skate rental.
 Hockey and broomball nets are available for free.
 In between your laps around the lake, warm up around a cozy fire pit.
 Hours are from 10am - 9pm daily, weather permitting.

 White Mountain Tours has been providing safe high-mountain adventures, performance tours and family tours on snowmobiles for more than 25 years.
 With the same local ownership all these years, you can be sure the veteran guides are very knowledgeable about the area.
 Experience a breathtaking and unforgettable ride through powder-covered forests and open fields with some of the best views in the Colorado Rocky Mountains.
 For a thrill-seeking day, this tour outfitter provides a combination snowcat, zipline and snowmobile adventure.
 They offer complimentary transportation from your starting location.
-Call or stop in Guest Services in Copper Sports to reserve a tour, or reserve online.
+Call or stop in Guest Services in Camp Hale Outfitters to reserve a tour, or reserve online.